FaceEditTalker: Controllable Talking Head Generation with Facial Attribute Editing: Conclusion

-\textbf{Limitations.} Despite the success of our framework, we also recognize some limitations during the exploration.
-First, while demonstrating good generalization ability, performance might degrade in environments with highly diverse identities, complex head movements, or challenging conditions that are not well-represented in the training data.
-Second, the diffusion-based generation process, although yielding high-quality results, currently incurs significant computational costs, limiting its application in real-time scenarios.
-Third, currently our method can only support the editing of 40 preset attributes.
-In the future, we hope to leverage the capabilities of models like CLIP to achieve flexible face attribute editing through arbitrary text descriptions.
+Despite the success of our framework, we acknowledge several limitations.
+First, although it demonstrates strong generalization ability, performance may degrade in scenarios involving highly diverse identities, complex head movements, or challenging conditions insufficiently represented in the training data.
+Second, the diffusion-based generation process, while producing high-quality results, incurs substantial computational costs, limiting its applicability in real-time settings.
+Third, our method currently supports only 40 predefined facial attributes and does not allow personalized image generation conditioned on arbitrary text prompts.
+Moreover, while directly extracting facial keypoints from audio improves lip-sync accuracy, it often leads to rigid or overly uniform facial expressions, reducing the realism of generated videos—as reflected in the user study results (Table~\ref{tab:user_study}).
+In the future, we aim to leverage models such as CLIP to enable flexible facial attribute editing through arbitrary text descriptions and to explore strategies that jointly preserve accurate lip synchronization and natural facial dynamics.

-\textbf{Ethical Considerations.} Our talking head generation method is strictly limited to academic research and will not be applied to unethical domains like fraud or misinformation.
-The generated model will be shared with the Deepfake detection community to support identification research, ensuring responsible development of this technology.